 Weekly Shonen Jump announced that a We Never Learn OVA episode is being released on Blu-Ray video.
 The 25-minute long Bokutachi wa Benkyou ga Dekinai OVA episode will be packaged with the special edition of manga Volume 14, which releases on November 1, 2019.

-It’s currently unknown whether Crunchyroll or other streaming services will eventually pick up the Bokuben OVA episode.
+It’s currently unknown whether Crunchyroll or other streaming services will eventually pick up the Bokuben OVA episodes.

 Warning: OVA spoilers ahead in the plot summary!